Dir (city)

+History

 Dir was founded in the 17th century.
-It was the capital of the former princely state of Dir, until its abolition in 1969.
+Mullā Ilyās, a 17th-century holy man, is said to have been the founder.
+It was the capital of the former princely state of Dir, until its full incorporation into Pakistan in 1969.
 The former royal palace is on a hill above the city.
-Dir was then the capital of Dir District, but was replaced as capital by Timergara, before the district was divided in 1996.
+Dir was then the capital of the Dir District.
+When the Dir District was divided in 1996 into Upper and Lower Dir, Dir city and Timergara became its district headquarters respectively.
+Yusufzay Pashtuns make up the primary ethnic group in the region and in the city.

-Language and Tribes

-Pashto is the main language spoken in the city.
+Demographics

+Population

+The population of city in 1998 was 22,901 but according to the 2023 Census of Pakistan, the population has risen to 47,842.

 Climate

 Like most of the southern slopes of Khyber Pakhtunkhwa, Dir has a humid subtropical climate (Köppen Cfa).
 Owing to the city's exposed location, rainfall from frontal cyclones from the west is heavier than in any other part of Pakistan, and their passage, as well as very penetrative monsoonal periods, are usually accompanied by heavy thunderstorms.